History of Cusco: Colonial splendor

 The colonial coat of arms of Cusco, created in 1540, with the abstract: "A shield that contains a golden castle in a red field, in memory [of] that the said city and its castle were conquered by force of arms in our service.
 And by border eight condures, in memory that at the time that the said city was won, came down to eat the notable figures and dead that died in it, which are in the gold field".

 In 1560, the year in which the viceroyalty acquires effective tranquility, the young mestizo writer Gómez Suárez de Figueroa, later known as Inca Garcilaso de la Vega departed to Spain in search of better horizons.
 In 1609, he published in Madrid his memories and investigations about the history of the Incas and the Conquest: the Comentarios Reales de los Incas.
 Also in 1560, Viceroy Toledo imposed important changes in the political administration of the rural economy with the reductions of Indigenous, special areas of agricultural activity where native communities produced for their own benefit.
 He set up the community funds of the distributions, savings funds of the naturals themselves, managed by the corregidor, the doctrinero and the cacique.
 And in 1576, a royal decree forced the hacienda owners to give the Indians land for bread crops and wages in exchange for work offered on the haciendas, also promoting work and commercial activities within the corregimientos.
 The purpose of these measures was to encourage consumption and currency management among the Indians, and Cusco was the main scope of application of such sistem.

-One of the first "born in the Indies" bishops was the canon Friar Luis de Quesada (1553-1594), a Cusco-born Criollo named bishop of his hometown in 1593, but who failed to exercise his position-title for having died on the return journey from the canonical consecration in Madrid.
+One of the first "born in the Indies" bishops was the canon Friar Luis de Quesada (1553–1594), a Cusco-born Criollo named bishop of his hometown in 1593, but who failed to exercise his position-title for having died on the return journey from the canonical consecration in Madrid.

 White criollo playing an Inca-language music to an Inca woman in Cusco, painted in 1615 by the Inca Guamán Poma.
 Royal Danish Library.

-In 1598 the Royal College Seminary of San Antonio el Magno was founded in the city of Cusco, by Bishop Antonio de la Raya.
+In 1598 the Royal College Seminary of San Antonio el Magno was founded in the city of Cusco, by Bishop Antonio de Raya Navarrete.
 In 1619, the Jesuits established the College of San Bernardo.
 The University of San Antonio Abad, founded by royal decree of 1692, came into operation in 1696.